quincycheng/cem-aws-demo-01/README.md

 ```
 4. Execute `cdk synth` to verify & emits the synthesized CloudFormation template
-5. Execute `cdk deploy` to spin up the environment, it'll take about 5-10 mins
+5. Execute `cdk deploy` to spin up the environment, it'll take about 3-10 mins, depends on the selected configuration

-## After the Demo
+## Clean up
 Execute `cdk destroy` to remove the demo environment on AWS.
-It'll take about 15 mins